Exunys/Exunys-ESP/README.md

 ```

 ### ❗ Notice
-It is more recommended you store & parse hashes (given from the WrapObject function) for unwrapping for more precise results.
+It is more recommended you store & parse hashes (given from the `WrapObject` method) for unwrapping the proxies with precise results.

-For players, the function `WrapObject` will only wrap & work on the parsed player object *(class type: "**Player**")* if the player has a character achievable by `OBJECT.Character`.
+For players, the method `WrapObject` will only wrap & work on the parsed player object *(class type: "**Player**")* if the player has a character achievable by `OBJECT.Character`.

-<details> <summary> Code example </summary>
+<details> <summary> Example program showcasing the part ESP - (WrapObject & UnwrapObject) </summary>

 ```lua
 for Index, Value in next, workspace.Landmines:GetChildren() do